hindman/optopus/README.md

 support since `'--help' in sys.argv` is true), they doggedly report the same usage error.

-Optopus will address that issue via a mechanism call high-precedence options: if a high-precedence option is present among the arguments, its dispatch behavior will be triggered.
+Argle will address that issue via a mechanism call high-precedence options: if a high-precedence option is present among the arguments, its dispatch behavior will be triggered.
 Every Opt can have its dispatch attribute set with one or more callables that will be invoked when the option is seen.
 Normally,